alteredverse/AV-Catalog-Parser-Demo/README.md

 # Alteredverse Product Catalog Parser

 A Gradio app for generating and feeding structured common knowledge to the Inworld AI Studio API using data from product catalogs in JSON format.
-The app is hosted on Hugging Face Spaces and can be run locally as well.
+The app is hosted on Hugging Face Spaces and can also be run locally.

 ## 🚀 Live Demo URL